Twins vs. Guardians Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has four doubles, a triple, 21 walks and 11 RBI (34 total hits).
-He's also stolen seven bases.
+- Steven Kwan has four doubles, a triple, a home run, 21 walks and 12 RBI (35 total hits).
+He's also swiped seven bases.

 Kwan Recent Games